tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/streamanalytics/stream-analytics-function.md

 |**properties**|Yes|Collection of function type-specific properties.
 May be empty.|

-Properties for Scalar fuction type:
+Properties for Scalar function type:
 |Property|Description|
 |--------------|-----------------|
 |inputs|An array of inputs, describing the parameters of the UDF.|